IRIS

 IRIS does not adjudicate between interpretations.
 It makes the architecture of interpretation visible — the processing rules that produce conclusions — so that divergence can be diagnosed rather than merely experienced.

 Developed by R. Jazinski.
-Validated across 20 case study applications, 15 independent AI agents, and approximately one million words of analytical output.
+Explored across 20 case study applications, 15 independently prompted LLM instances, and approximately one million words of analytical output.

 The IRIS Toolkit